Lawrence Taylor: 1981 NFL draft and training camp

 Taylor's talent was evident from the start of training camp.
 Reports came out of the Giants training compound of the exploits of the new phenom.
 Taylor's teammates took to calling him Superman and joked that his locker should be replaced with a phone booth.
 Phil Simms, the team's quarterback, said, "on the pass rush, he's an animal.
 He's either going to run around you or over you.
 With his quickness, he's full speed after two steps."
 Taylor made his NFL exhibition debut on August 8, 1981, recording 2 sacks in the Giants' 23–7 win over the Chicago Bears.
 Before the season word spread around the league about Taylor.
-Years after facing him in an exhibition game, Pittsburgh Steelers Quarterback Terry Bradshaw recalled, "[h]e dang-near killed me, I just kept saying, 'Who is this guy?'
+Years after facing him in an exhibition game, Pittsburgh Steelers quarterback Terry Bradshaw recalled, "[h]e dang-near killed me, I just kept saying, 'Who is this guy?'
 He kept coming from my blind side and just ripped my ribs to pieces."

-Taylor developed what has been termed a "love-hate relationship" with Bill Parcells who was the team's defensive coordinator when he was drafted, and would later become their head coach.
+Taylor developed what has been described as a "love-hate relationship" with Bill Parcells, the Giants’ defensive coordinator when he was drafted and later their head coach.
 Parcells often rode players in the hopes of driving them to better performance.
 Taylor did not appreciate this approach, and early on told Parcells, "I've had enough.
 You either cut me or trade me but get the fuck off my back."
 Parcells kept on Taylor, but privately told some veterans, "I like that LT.
 That motherfucker's got a mean streak."